adamwong246/NoFreeLunch/README.md

 # No Free Lunch
-## Removes source of free power
+## Removes free power and infinite resources.

-This mod aims to remove items from the game that provide energy without sunlight or fuel.

-- The Portable Fusion Reactor required burnable energy.
+- The Portable Fusion Reactor requires burnable energy.
 - The OffShore Pump is replaced with burner and electric varieties.
+- The Spidertron requires burnable energy.
+- Pumpjacks will eventually run dry.
+- Open Water will eventually be depleted.